 As you read through the comments on this post, you will see the positive feedback I have received on this recipe.
 Please let me know and variations you have tried so we all can try them.

 1/4 teaspoon cinnamon – pecans – walnuts – chia seeds

 Substitutions: With any substitution please check for conversions – some substitutions need more or less of the ingredient.

 Gluten Free Flour

-*Readers have used bunt cake pans along with loaf pans and have baked up great.
-Always use the toothpick insertion method to check for doness.
+*Readers have used bundt cake pans along with loaf pans and have baked up great.
+Always use the toothpick insertion method to check for doneness.

 *Readers also have frozen these muffins with great success